Astronaut José M. Hernández

 Since leaving NASA, he served as the Executive Director of Strategic Operations at MEI Technologies in Texas.
 In 2012, he ran for the US House of Representatives in the 10th California Congressional District.

-Hernández recently received the 2016 National Hispanic Hero Award presented by the United States Hispanic Leadership Institute.
+Hernández received the 2016 National Hispanic Hero Award presented by the United States Hispanic Leadership Institute.

 CEO of Tierra Luna Engineering, LLC, José Hernández continues his long history in the field of engineering and space.